GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 - Retrieve the GCP project details (project id, user names & passwords)
 - Share details with the rest of the team so that attendees can log in to the sandbox GCP project.

-**NOTE:** Even though the QwikLab will contain the same instructions, it's better to ignore that and use the gHacks [website](https://ghacks.dev) like the rest of the team (they won't have access to the lab, only to the GCP project, using the credentials shared by the person who signed up).
+> **Note** Even though the QwikLab will contain the same instructions, it's better to ignore that and use the gHacks [website](https://ghacks.dev) like the rest of the team (they won't have access to the lab, only to the GCP project, using the credentials shared by the person who signed up).

 #### Workstation Security

 Some organizations have tight security policies enforced on their employees' workstations.
 A common one is to not provide users with administrator privileges on their workstation.
 If this is the case, it may prevent them from installing tools or software needed to complete the hack.

 One workaround is to use the Google Cloud Shell.
 However, some organizations may disable access to the Google Cloud Shell.
 Another workaround is to provision a workstation VM in GCP that attendees can SSH into to complete the hack.

 Tight firewalls may make it challenging to access even the GCP Console itself from an organization's workstations.
 This is when you bang your head against the wall, give up, and be thankful you don't work for that organization.